Changes to the Ministry

 In addition, the Honourable Mike Kelly MP will be appointed a Parliamentary Secretary in the Defence portfolio and will assist the Minister for Defence on the Afghanistan transition.

 The Honourable Mark Dreyfus MP will be appointed Parliamentary Secretary for Industry and Innovation, supporting Minister Combet.

 Mr Dreyfus, will continue to serve as Cabinet Secretary and Parliamentary Secretary for Climate Change and Energy Efficiency.

 Sid Sidebottom MP will be appointed Parliamentary Secretary for Agriculture, Fisheries and Forestry.

 I want to thank all Ministers who have served the Government so well in their current portfolios.

-I will recommend to Her Excellency the Governor-General that the new Ministry be sworn in on Monday 5 March 2012.
+I will recommend to her Excellency the Governor-General that the new Ministry be sworn on Wednesday 14 December 2011.